fraud-intelligence-limited/fil-documentation/src/tutorials-web/uploading-fraud-data.md

 To upload fraud event data via FIB Web App, perform the following steps:

 1. On the [Dashboard](../overview/web-interface.md#dashboard) screen, select **Upload fraud data** from the [Upload](../overview/web-interface.md#upload) tab.
-2. On the **Upload fraud data** screen that appears, enter information about the fraud event that you wish to upload in the following format:
+2. On the **Upload fraud data** screen that appears, select **Add data**.
+3. In the **Add data** window that appears, enter information about the fraud event that you wish to upload in the following format:

    ::: info Format